Comment on page

 When trimming a clip, you may need to turn off snapping to make finer adjustments.

-Once you have everything set up and snapping enabled, simply dragging your clips will align them to the beat and measures grid.
+Once you have everything set up and snapping enabled, simply dragging your clips will align them to the beat and bars grid.